Tutorial

 end

-Note I dont cover it in this tutorial, but to test this locally, you can register for and use ngrok service so you can send webhooks to your local environment.
+Note I don’t cover it in this tutorial, but to test this locally, you can register for and use ngrok so you can send webhooks to your local environment.
 If you do that, remember to use the URL that ngrok provides in the Coinbase settings.

 Custom plug for parsing the raw body

 Next step is to create a custom plug that reads the raw body that Coinbase posts.
-I need to do this becase Phoenix parses the body and makes minor changes to it and since I verify the payload with a hashing algoritm, I need to use the body before Phoenix changes it.
+I need to do this because Phoenix parses the body and makes minor changes to it, and since I verify the payload with a hashing algorithm, I need to use the body before Phoenix changes it.

-Basically, I just need to grap the raw body and the webhook signature and assign it in plug assigns.
+Basically, I just need to grab the raw body and the webhook signature and assign it in plug assigns.
 I have the plug looking like this:

 case get_signature(conn) do